e-hat/plume/README.md

 }
 ```

 This program exits with a status of `5`.
 After doing arithmetic/boolean expressions, I will add if expressions/declarations.
 Then, function calls will be added, which will probably be the most difficult.
 Note that only primitive types are currently allowed as, I have not yet added a "stack" concept to the bytecode (or the VM, for that matter).
 Also, it is impossible to reassign global variables.
-I am deciding whether or not I should be setting memory locations for global variables in bytecode or if that should be distracted.
+I am deciding whether or not I should be setting memory locations for global variables in bytecode or if that should be abstracted.
 These are fun problems to be considering!

 <a name="use">